Views: 894

 Does it have a headphone jack?

 Sadly, Samsung has removed the 3.5mm headphone jack on the A16 5G.
-You will need to use USB-C headphones or Bluetooth earbuds.
+You will need to use USB-C headphones or Bluetooth earbuds, such as the Sony WF-1000XM6 for high-quality audio.

 Is the Samsung A16 5G better than the Moto G Power 2026?